 #1: Remove the objects that interfere with the cellular reception.

 Here's what you should understand about how cell phones work.
-If you want your phone to receive signals from the cell tower constantly, it should be in line with the tower at all times.
-Minimize any objects standing between them.
-If the signals from the cell phone towers have to pass through a lot of obstructions such as walls, window glass, etc., they can get considerably weakened.
+If you want your phone to receive signals from the cell tower constantly, it would help if it is in line with the cell tower with minimal obstructions.
+Reduce objects standing between them.
+If the signals from the cell phone towers have to pass through a lot of obstructions such as walls, window glass, etc., they can get weakened considerably.

-There are other obstructions you can do nothing about, such as trees, mountains, hills, tall buildings, metal structures or any thick walls or building material, whether it is made from metal or concrete.
+There're other obstructions you can do nothing about such as trees, mountains, hills, tall buildings, metal structures or any thick walls or building material, whether it is made from metal or concrete.

 The weather is another thing you can do nothing about.
-The weather can get bad all of a sudden.
+The weather can get bad all of a sudden causing signal strength to drop instantly.
 Sometimes there are storms and hurricanes.
 The weather can drastically interfere and block the cell phone reception, but you can’t possibly wish away the weather.

 You could do something about some of the internal interference such as electronics, metal objects, or for that matter anything that sends magnetic or electronic signals and interferes with the cell waves.
-So get rid of the internal clutter as much as possible.
+Therefore, get rid of any internal clutter as much as possible.

 #2: Avoid cell phone battery status from reaching critically low.

 When the phone tries to connect to the nearest cell tower, it sucks up power from the battery.
 When the phone is running low on battery, then it finds it much more difficult to locate the signal because phones are programmed to use less power for that process to conserve power as much as possible.
 This results in poor cell phone signal reception.